PonkeDanker/travandromalgbti/content/get-support/index.md

 	linkTarget="/get-support/card-2-advice-guides"
 	color="yellow"
 ) %}
-COMING SOON

-We are currently working with a group of LGBTI+ Traveller & Roma to create helpful guides
+Read the Guide to Coming Out Guide.
+We are also currently working with a group of LGBTI+ Traveller & Roma to create more helpful guides.
 {% end %}

 {% card(
+	image="dublin-pride-1-square.jpg",
+	title="For Parents & Carers",
+	linkTitle="Find out more",
+	linkTarget="/get-support/card-3-for-parents"
+	color="purple"
+) %}
+If you are a parent ot carer of an LGBTI+ Traveller or Roma or you think your child might be LGBTI+, you find some advice & support here.
+{% end %}

+{% card(
+	image="johnny-albert.jpg",
+	title="For Young People",
+	linkTitle="Find out more",
+	linkTarget="/get-support/card-4-for-young-people"
+	color="yellow"
+) %}
+Growing up as LGBTI+ Traveller or Roma is not always easy.
+Get the support & info you need.
+{% end %}

+{% card(
 	image="traveller-mental-health-conference-2-square.jpg",
 	title="Resources",
 	linkTitle="Find out more",
-	linkTarget="/get-support/card-3-resources"
+	linkTarget="/get-support/card-5-resources"
 	color="purple"
 ) %}
 Download our resources and find support, share them with your community and celebrate.
 {% end %}

 {% card(
-	image="eileen-family-sq.jpg",
-	title="For Parents & Carers",
+	image="report-picture-square.jpeg",
+	title="Peer-Research Report",
 	linkTitle="Find out more",
-	linkTarget="/get-support/card-4-for-parents"
+	linkTarget="/get-support/card-6-research"
 	color="yellow"
 ) %}
-If you are a parent ot carer of an LGBTI+ Traveller or Roma or you think your child might be LGBTI+, you find some advice & support here.
+The Peer-Research *Unveiling Inequality - Experiences of LGBTI+ Travellers and Roma* was just published.
 {% end %}

 {% card(
-	image="report-picture-square.jpeg",
-	title="Peer-Research Report",
+	image="allies.jpg",
+	title="How to Become An Ally",
 	linkTitle="Find out more",
-	linkTarget="/get-support/card-5-research"
-	color="purple"
+	linkTarget="/get-support/card-7-become-an-ally"
+	color="yellow"
 ) %}
-The Peer-Research *Unveiling Inequality - Experiences of LGBTI+ Travellers and Roma* was just published.
+You would like to become an ally?
 {% end %}
 </ul>